Preparing the Deceased for Viewing or Visitation

 Federal law prohibits funeral providers from misrepresenting the legal necessity of embalming.
 In fact, funeral providers are required to inform consumers that embalming is not required by law, except in certain special cases.
 And, it is unlawful to represent that embalming is required for:

-• Immediate burial.
+- Immediate burial.

-• Direct cremation.
+- Direct cremation.

-• A closed casket funeral without a viewing or visitation when refrigeration is available (if state or local law does not require embalming).
+- A closed casket funeral without a viewing or visitation when refrigeration is available (if state or local law does not require embalming).

 The History of Embalming

 Embalming dates back thousands of years to ancient Egypt where it was used for mummification.
-In the 1800’s, European scientists embalmed the bodies they used for anatomical studies.
+In the 1800s, European scientists embalmed the bodies they used for anatomical studies.
 In the United States, embalming gained favor during the Civil War as a way to preserve the remains of the dead soldiers for the long trip home.
 Some religions are opposed to embalming because they believe the body should not be altered.

 The Advantages of DNA Sampling for Preserving Genes

-There are several facilities who offer DNA typing and banking.
+There are several facilities that offer DNA typing and banking.
 This means that a DNA sample of the deceased will be evaluated, typed, and stored for 10 or more years in a secured and highly regulated facility.

 DNA testing can be very beneficial in a number of ways.
-Biological ties to family such as paternity or kinship can be made, genetic uniqueness can be established as well as heritage and genetic family history which could be useful if an unusual inheritance claim is made upon the death of a loved one or settle estate issues.
+Biological ties to family, such as paternity or kinship, can be made, genetic uniqueness can be established, as well as heritage and genetic family history, which could be useful if an unusual inheritance claim is made upon the death of a loved one or settle estate issues.

 Another very important benefit is the health and genetic disease diagnosis.
 This can be used to assess a predisposition to certain diseases among current family members and future descendants.
 This valuable information can be utilized to prevent and treat diseases and disabilities.